purnashanmugam/High_availability_AWS_architechture_using_terraform/README.md

-High Availability AWS Infrastructure Project using Terraform
+#High Availability AWS Infrastructure Project using Terraform
+---

-Project Description
+##Project Description
+---
 This project demonstrates the implementation of a high-availability infrastructure in AWS using Auto Scaling Groups (ASG) and Elastic Load Balancers (ELB) with Terraform.
 It includes the setup of a Virtual Private Cloud (VPC), subnets, an Internet Gateway (IG), and route tables.

-Key Features
+##Key Features
+---
 1) Auto Scaling Groups (ASG):
 Dynamically adjust the number of instances based on traffic patterns, ensuring optimal resource utilization and reliability.
 2) Elastic Load Balancers (ELB):